codeforequity-at/botium-cli/README.md

 ## botium-cli inbound-proxy

 Launch an HTTP/JSON endpoint for inbound messages, forwarding them to Redis to make them consumable by Botium Core.

+See [Botium Wiki](https://botium.atlassian.net/wiki/spaces/BOTIUM/pages/24510469/Generic+HTTP+S+JSON+Connector) how to use.

 ## botium-cli emulator